 CamerA Bodies

 One of my favorite features of the Sony Alpha cameras is the “Auto ISO Minimum Shutter Speed” feature.
-This allows photographers to work in Aperture Priority mode and float the ISO, while still controlling the minimum shutter speed (i.e. 1/2000 fps for action, 1/focal length, or slower (panning or ICM.)
-Program this menu item to a customizable button to change the setting quickly, and it is a game changer.
+This allows photographers to work in Aperture Priority mode and float the ISO, while still controlling the minimum shutter speed (i.e. 1/2000 fps for action or 1/focal length as examples.)
+I have this menu item programmed to a customizable button, which allows me to quickly change this setting.

 Simply an amazing 50.1 MP camera all the way around.
 Sony’s flagship camera.
 If you have the budget, this is my top pick.